dbenusov/CollisionMapper/README.md

 1. Make sure [Docker](https://www.docker.com/) is installed and running on your machine.
 Remember to log in!

+1. Clean-up all Docker containers and data.
+Starting with a clean slate is good!
+    ```bash
+    docker-compose down --volumes
+    ```

 1. Build the applications to place into the Docker container.
     ```bash
     ./gradlew clean build -x test